 Film News

-'My Trip to India' was screened in Galway at The Youth Film Fleadh on 18th November 2011
+'My Trip to India' screened in Galway at The Youth Film Fleadh in November 2011

 'Somnium' screened at the First Cut Film Festival in Glanmire, Cork October 2011.